jluttine/sphinx-bayesnet/README.rst

 The extension is based on a TikZ library called BayesNet.
 See https://github.com/jluttine/tikz-bayesnet for more information.

-This extension defines :code:`bayesnet` directive and role.
+This extension defines :code:`bayesnet` directive, which can be used
+as:

 .. code-block::